 ROI Reporting: Demonstrate the value of Sales Navigator by requesting a report from your LinkedIn representative.

-CRM Badges & Search Filters: See what Sales Navigator Leads & Accounts are matched to CRM entities and include or exclude matched Leads in Sales Navigator searches.
+CRM Badges and Search Filters: See what Sales Navigator leads and accounts are matched to CRM entities, which contacts and leads are out-of-date in your CRM, and include or exclude matched leads and contacts in Sales Navigator searches.

 CRM Opportunities in Account Lists: View CRM Opportunity information in Sales Navigator.

 Champions List: See Past Customers at New Companies in user’s system-generated Lists.